VITA last update May 19, 2024

 Department of Biology, OD, May, 1977

-.
-This program lasted five years, involving teaching transactional analysis to some three hundred employees from all areas and levels of the plant and conducting Game-free, I’m OK—You’re OK intermittent meetings with groups of ten or so participants from all areas and levels of the plant discussing interrelated actual problems and issues on an as needed basis.
+Brooks Instruments, Statesboro, Georgia, a Division of Emerson Electric, Organizational Development teaching and consulting, September, 1977.
+This program lasted five years, involving teaching transactional analysis to some three hundred employees from all areas and levels of a plant producing and selling meters and valves in international markets.
+Conducted Game-free, I’m OK—You’re OK, Adult-Adult, democratic intermittent meetings with groups of ten or so employees from relevant areas and levels of the plant discussing interrelated problems and issues on an as needed basis.

 Brooks Instruments, OD, November, 1977